In terms of security, the door’s sole purpose is to delay an intruder. A delay that gives you time to respond.

 The jamb armor, door shield, and hinge armor sits on top of the jamb so you’ll need about an eight of an inch of clearance on the lock side and 16th of an inch of clearance on the hinge side.

-Click the link to see more door reinforcement devices.
+Click the link to see more door security devices.